 Participants stay in modern residence halls with same-sex shared bathrooms.
 A semi-private double has two beds in one large room divided by a partition wall.

-Session I B, July 15-17, 2015 (arrival Tuesday, July 14; departure Saturday, July 18).
+Session I, July 13-15, 2016 (arrival Tuesday, July 12; departure Saturday, July 16).
 Includes housing Tuesday night through Friday night, all meals from Wednesday breakfast through Saturday breakfast, one 3-day workshop, all evening programs, and most materials.

-A Sample of SIIC: One-Day Workshops, Saturday, July 18, 2015 (arrival Friday, July 15; departure Sunday, July 19).
-Includes housing the night before and the night of the workshop, all meals the day of the workshop and the following morning, the one-day workshop, and most materials.
+A Sample of SIIC: One-Day Workshops, Saturday, July 16 2016 (arrival Friday, July 15; departure Sunday, July 17).
+Includes housing Friday night through Saturday night, all meals Saturday breakfast through Sunday breakfast, the one-day workshop, and most materials.

-Session I B, July 15-17, 2015.
-Includes lunches* Wednesday through Friday, one 3-day workshop, all evening programs, and most materials. $TBA.
+Session I, July 13-15, 2016.
+Includes lunches* Wednesday through Friday, one 3-day workshop, all evening programs, and most materials.

-A Sample of SIIC: One-Day Workshops, Saturday, July 18, 2015.
-Includes lunch, the one-day workshop, and most materials. $TBA.
+A Sample of SIIC: One-Day Workshops, Saturday, July 16, 2016.
+Includes lunch, the one-day workshop, and most materials.

-Session II B, July 20-22, 2015.
-Includes lunches* Monday through Wednesday, one 3-day workshop, all evening programs, and most materials. $TBA.
+Session II B, July 18-20, 2016.
+Includes lunches* Monday through Wednesday, one 3-day workshop, all evening programs, and most materials.

 *Off-campus participants may purchase dinner on campus and are encouraged to remain for evening programs to gain the most from their time at SIIC.